 We offer a bespoke advanced driving course for those that are due in court on a speeding or other driving-related charge.
 Many people taking this course have been advised to do such by their legal team, or they have decided on their own initiative to do this.

-Our Pre-court Advanced Driving Course is designed for those that feel they very well may lose their driving licence, and so want to demonstrate to the courts, their genuine intention to learn from their mistake, and as a result, become a safer more responsible driver.
+Our Pre-court Advanced Driving Course is designed for those that feel they very well may lose their driving licence and so want to demonstrate to the courts their genuine intention to learn from their mistake and, as a result, become a safer, more responsible driver.
 This course is very similar to our driver improvement course.

 Making a Positive Change: